Rusalka: Known rusalki

-Modern popular culture
+Modern depictions of rusalki

 Regarding representations of the rusalka in modern popular culture, folklorist Natalie Kononenko says, "the currently dominant presents her as something like a mermaid, though she is pictured as having legs rather than a fish tail ...
 The current view of the rusalka as a seductive or seduced woman was probably influenced by written literature.
 In the past, her image was more complex and she more closely resembled a nature spirit, found not only near water but in fields, forests, and mountains, rather like the vila ...".